simp/pupmod-simp-freeradius/README.md

 Before installing pupmod-simp-freeradius make sure to read the [freeradius documentation](http://freeradius.org/documentation)

+Much of the freeradius documentation is in the default configuration files, some of which get overwritten by this module.
+It could be helpful to extract and store these files in a seperate location using the command:

+rpm2cpio <free radius rpm> | cpio -idmv

 ## Setup

 * Ensure the freeradius, freeradius-ldap and freeradius-utils packages are available.